dreamthought/corporate-repo-governer/README.md

     }
   ],

 * We have implemented an entity which encapsulates a github entity in `GithubEntity` and unit tests to ensure that this recognises repository\_added events.
-Since this is conceptual dmonstration it is fairly make shift, but you may view the spec tests to undstand its contract.
+Since this is a conceptual demonstration it is fairly make shift, but you may view the spec tests to understand its contract.

 To continue following along have a look at PART3-poc-create-issue-in-rails-app